ronitwilson/fullstack_app_2/brainstorm.md

 * march 3  1.6.1 in video
     * further set the username and id in the user context
     * set login link

+# Betterment thoughts
+* app currently routes "/" to registerAndLogin router, want to refactor this